 How to handle two types of difficult kids with bad attitude

-Kids who are “rude” and who “fight back” are the two attitudes most challenging to face.
-The younger they are, the harder it is for them to control their emotions.
-The problem, most parents use anger to discipline.
-That only makes things worse—I know.
+Kids who are “rude” and who “fight back” are the most challenging.
+The younger they are, the harder it is for them to control emotions.
+The problem, many parents use anger to discipline.
+It makes things even worse.

 We are like mirrors to our kids.
 When we shout, they will learn to shout.
 If we disrespect their individuality, they will ignore our discipline.

 All my kids are picture-perfect!
 They’re straight A’s model students.
 At home, they read the Bible, ate vegetables, and do choirs.

 But just like any other child, they’re never perfect.
 If they were, that makes me a “perfect parent,” and that was my problem—I wanted perfection.
 To unlearn perfection, I learned the following.

 A “child bully” can be a result of a dysfunctional family or wrong modeling.
 Nonetheless, this character begins at home.
 Two things I have learned in dealing with it.